 The equation for the mean is an approximation to an exact solution and the equation for the variance is based on an approximate analogy with the Normal distribution.

 The mathematical challenges that drove these decisions over fifty years ago are no longer relevant given the computing power we now have at our disposal.
 Despite this, the Beta PERT has been used to build project risk models for so long that it has become part of the furniture, leading many to believe that it is in some way the natural or correct distribution for this type of work.
 In fact, its use for project modelling has no fundamental mathematical, statistical or empirical justification.
 It was a sound pragmatic solution to a computational requirement in the days before computers were as powerful and widely available as they are now, not a statement of the true form of project activity duration uncertainty.

-Modern modelling tools implement the Beta PERT in a way that mimics the characteristics used in the original PERT analysis using a standard Beta distribution as a base, see Figure 1.
-The two parameters required to define an underlying Beta distribution are chosen to place its mode and mean at the same relative position between zero and one as M and the mean, calculated using the formula above, are between A and B. The underlying Beta distribution on which the Beta PERT is founded runs from zero to one.
-This is shifted by adding to it the minimum value A. It is also scaled to span the range A to B.
+Modern modelling tools implement the Beta PERT in a way that mimics the characteristics used in the original PERT analysis using a standard Beta distribution as a base, as shown in Figure 1.
+The two parameters required to define an underlying Beta distribution are chosen to place its mode and mean at the same relative positions between zero and one as M and the mean, calculated using the formula above, are between A and B (step 1).
+The underlying Beta distribution on which the Beta PERT is founded runs from zero to one (step 2).
+This is shifted by adding to it the minimum value A; it is also scaled to span the range A to B (step 3).

 The modern Beta PERT is a reverse engineered replica of the distribution chosen for convenience in the 1950s to convert three point estimates into a mean and variance.

 It might be argued that the Beta PERT would not have stood the test of time if it did not offer something useful.
 For the purposes of project cost and schedule modelling, it has a satisfying smooth shape, as opposed to the unnatural angular shape of the triangular distribution, and it can represent skew.
 That is all.